 Palm trees are quite hardy in their native ranges but problems can arise when these transplants are sited in regions that aren’t specifically adapted to their needs.
-Palms that live in areas with violent storms, cold snaps and even excessively wet winters can be prey to leaf loss.
-There are innumerable reasons for palm tree fronds falling off, from natural “cleaning” to damaging cultivation, disease and pest issues.
-If there are no fronds on palm tree, the plant may be in real trouble but it is possible to still save it.
+Palms that live in areas with violent storms, cold snaps, and even excessively wet winters can be prey to leaf loss.
+There are innumerable reasons for palm tree fronds falling off, from natural “cleaning” to damaging cultivation, disease, and pest issues.
+If there are no fronds on a palm tree, the plant may be in real trouble but it is possible to still save it.

 Can You Save a Palm Tree Without Fronds?

 Palms are notable for their air of tropical elegance and ability to conjure up warm trade winds and sandy beaches.
-In areas with hurricanes, it is common to find sickly looking trees which require special care to resurrect.
+In areas with hurricanes, it is common to find sickly-looking trees which require special care to resurrect.

 Reviving dying palm trees may take expert assistance depending upon the level of damage sustained by the plant.
-In cases where just some of the foliage has been killed, a palm has a good chance at thriving after a good rest and some excellent care.
+In cases where just some of the foliage has been killed, a palm has a good chance of thriving after a good rest and some excellent care.
 First, you should discover why you have palm tree fronds falling off and nip the cause in the bud.

 Many palms, such as Washington palms, naturally replace their leaves.
 The Washington palm forms a skirt with its old leaves while others, such as Foxtail palms, will dispose of dead leaves.
 If you have a self-cleaning plant, it will naturally replace old fronds with new ones.
-The large old leaves littering the ground may worry you, but it is a natural process and as long as the tree has a full crown of foliage, nothing to stress about.
+The large, old leaves littering the ground may worry you, but it is a natural process, and as long as the tree has a full crown of foliage, nothing to stress about.

 Every species of palm has a certain number of fronds it will produce in maturity.
 As new fronds form, old ones fall off.
 The balance of the perfect number of fronds is essential to the plant’s appearance and health.
 A palm tree dropping fronds and not replacing them could be a sign of a problem.